-1.1 Magnetic Resonance Imaging (MRI) of the Central Nervous System (CNS) Gadobutrol injection is indicated for use with magnetic resonance imaging (MRI) in adult and pediatric patients, including term neonates, to detect and visualize areas with disrupted blood brain barrier and/or abnormal vascularity of the central nervous system.

-1.2 MRI of the Breast Gadobutrol injection is indicated for use with MRI in adult patients to assess the presence and extent of malignant breast disease.
+Magnetic Resonance Imaging (MRI) of the Central Nervous System (CNS) Gadobutrol injection is indicated for use with magnetic resonance imaging (MRI) in adult and pediatric patients, including term neonates, to detect and visualize areas with disrupted blood brain barrier and/or abnormal vascularity of the central nervous system.
+MRI of the Breast triol injection is indicated for use in cardiac MRI (CMRI) to assess myocardial perfusion (stress, rest) and late gadolinium enhancement in adult butrol injection is indicated for use with MRI in adult patients to assess the presence and extent of malignant breast disease.

-1.3 Magnetic Resonance Angiography (MRA) Gadobutrol injection is indicated for use in magnetic resonance angiography (MRA) in adult and pediatric patients, including term neonates, to evaluate known or suspected supra-a nmended Dose commended dose of gadobutrol injection for adult and pediatric patients (including term neonates) is 0.1 mL/kg body weight (0.1 mmol/kg).
-Refer to Table 1 to determine the
+Magnetic Resonance Angiography (MRA) Gadobutrol injection is indicated for use in magnetic resonance angiography (MRA) in adult and pediatric patients, including term neonates, to evaluate known or suspected supra-aortic or renal artery disease.
+Cardiac MRI patients with known or suspected coronary artery disease (CAD) DOSAGE AND ADMINISTRATION necommended use of gadobutrol injection for adult and pediatric patients (including term neonates) is 0.1 mL/kg body weight (0.1 mmol/kg).
+Refer to Table 1 to determine the volume to be administered.